-Co-founded by ex Amazonian David Risher and ex-ESADE marketing head Colin McElwee, Worldreader had a highly succesful early trial run in Ghana has now spread reading 80,000 people.
+Co-founded by ex-Amazonian David Risher and ex-ESADE marketing head Colin McElwee, Worldreader had a highly successful early trial run in Ghana, ultimately reaching 80,000 people.

 Team BKW helped rocketship Worldreader.org and set their brand messaging before they even applied for their 501c3 status.
-We began working with them in 2009, when we designed and built their first, ebookish, highly communicative website.
+BKW began working Worldreader in 2009, when we designed and built their first product, ebookish, a highly communicative website.

-In 2012 Worldreader approached us again, looking to re-design their website with much greater publishing and communications flexibility.
+In 2012, Worldreader approached us again, looking to re-design their website with enhanced publishing and communications flexibility.
 We built them a powerful site that gave them all that, plus incredible fundraising functionality.
-Not just traditional fundraising such as empowering people to donate or purchase gifts through the site — but the increasingly popular social fundraising in which anybody can run a fundraiser on behalf of the organization.
-And the organization can rally its community of supporters to fundraise.
+The site featured traditional fundraising tools to facilitate donations, as well as enhanced social features designed to empower anybody to run a fundraiser on behalf of an organization.
+Organizations using Worldreader’s tools could effectively boost fundraising by rallying their communities of supporters.

 *Note: Worldreader.org has evolved substantially since our work with them, but we are happy to say that their current website has retained the look & feel of our design.

 Next, BKW Partners created highly effective social media content to support Worldreader.org‘s entry in Chase Giving Awards.
-The content we created was designed to be shared by the Worldreader team across their tremendous community of friends and supporters.
-These included technology industry leaders like Bill Gates and authors like John Grisham and Margaret Atwood—just a few of those who shared Worldreader’s content and message with their own social networks.
-Monster kudos to the Worldreader team who organized an absolutely killer “ground game” —organizing loads (and loads) of people to spread their message.
+The content we created was designed to be shared by the Worldreader team across their tremendous community of friends and supporters, including technology industry leaders like Bill Gates and authors John Grisham and Margaret Atwood.
+Monster kudos to the Worldreader team who organized an absolutely killer “ground game” organizing loads (and loads) of people to spread their message.

-Worldreader was one of the youngest contenders in the 2012 American Giving Awards which aired on NBC in the US Dec.
+Worldreader was one of the youngest contenders in the 2012 American Giving Awards which aired on NBC Dec.
 8, 2012.
-The non-profit with the most Facebook votes would win a $1,000,000 nonrestricted grant to continue their good work.
-While the organization did not win the $1,000,000 grant, they increased their social media following DRAMATICALLY—and the follow-on benefit of that has been fantastic since the event.
+Though the organization did not win the $1,000,000 grant, they DRAMATICALLY increased their social media following DRAMATICALLY, and enjoyed long-lasting follow-on benefits of their participation in the awards event.